Last Updated on February 5, 2026 by Emily Hopkins

 Additionally, it is vital to ensure that the property has a clear title and is free of debts or legal issues.

-Your agent or lawyer can verify these aspects to protect your investment.
-This includes checking for any outstanding mortgages, liens, or encumbrances on the property.
-Ensuring that the seller has the right to sell the property and that all legal requirements are met is crucial for a secure transaction.
+Your agent or lawyer can verify these details to safeguard your investment.
+This includes checking for outstanding mortgages, liens, or other encumbrances.
+Confirming that the seller has the legal right to sell and that all legal requirements are met is essential for a secure transaction.

 Verifying ownership and conducting due diligence are critical steps in the buying process.
 This involves reviewing the property’s history, checking for any legal disputes, and confirming that all taxes and fees are paid up to date.